radareorg/radare2-book/basic_commands/seeking.md

 ## Seeking

-Seeking is done using the `s` command.
-It accepts a math expression as argument which can be composed of shift operations, basic math operations or memory access operations.
+Current seek position is changed with `s` command.
+It accepts a math expression as argument.
+The expression can be composed of shift operations, basic math operations, or memory access operations.

     [0x00000000]> s?